 Co-Author: Hadiza Gidado

-A Holistic Approach to Improving Girls Literacy, Learning and Life Chances in Northern Nigeria
+A Holistic Approach to Improving Girls Literacy, Learning and Life Opportunites in Northern Nigeria

 Featuring the case of the Fitila Project in Kano, Nigeria, where the majority of upper primary girls‚Äô are non-readers, the presentation will examine how a comprehensive package of support, including teacher training, intensive coaching, community mobilization, life skills support and engaging digital and video literacy content has led to accelerated learning gains for the most marginalized girls attending under-resourced schools